Anaplastic large cell lymphoma (ALCL)

 - How we can help

-Anaplastic large cell lymphoma (ALCL) is a rare type of fast-growing non-Hodgkin lymphoma (NHL).
-It develops when T-cells (also called T-lymphocytes) become abnormal.
-T-cells are white blood cells that fight infection.
+Anaplastic large cell lymphoma (ALCL) is a rare type of non-Hodgkin lymphoma (NHL).
+It develops when T-cells become abnormal (cancerous).
+T-cells are white blood cells that normally help fight infection.
+They are sometimes called T-lymphocytes.

 The abnormal T-cells (lymphoma cells) usually build up in lymph nodes, but they can affect other parts of the body.